Joint55internal/Stucus/README.md

 ```
 # Features

-- The chatbot can respond to pre-defined queries and provide appropriate answers.
+- Stucs can respond to pre-defined queries and provide appropriate answers.
 - It can handle mathematical expressions and calculate the result.
 - Conversion between Fahrenheit and Celsius temperatures is supported.
 - Fun facts can be shared upon request.